seojoonlee-dev/not-quite-tiny-dfr/README.md

 2. **A daemon-internal action.** Exactly two exist: `"TouchBarBrightnessUp"` and `"TouchBarBrightnessDown"`.
-They never leave the daemon — they step the Touch Bar's own backlight through its 10 software dimming levels, and holding repeats.
+They never leave the daemon — they step the Touch Bar's own backlight through its 10 software dimming levels.

 3. **An array of the above** — e.g. `Action = ["LeftCtrl", "C"]`.
 All entries are pressed together in listed order on touch-down and released on lift, so